 Project Rank 5

-Project Share 3.51%
+Project Percentage 3.51%

 Municipality Established 1812

 Electric System Established 1888

 County Summit

 Basis of Accounting Accrual

-2018 Peak Demand (kW) 108,950
+2020 Peak Demand (kW) 110,087

 Location, Population and Government: The City of Cuyahoga Falls is a charter city located in Summit County.
 The City is located north east of Akron and south east of Cleveland and is accessible by major interstates including I-271, I-480, I-80 (Ohio Turnpike), I-76, I-77, and State Route 8.
 City Council conducts the legislative or law-making business of the City.
 Cuyahoga Falls is served by a total of 11 Council members, with eight individuals representing eight wards and three at large seats.
 The City has a strong mayoral form of government, with the Mayor elected by a city wide election.
 The Mayor serves a 4 year term.
-The table below sets forth historical population figures for Cuyahoga Falls since 1990.
+The table below sets forth historical population figures from the U.S. Census for Cuyahoga Falls.

-POPULATION
+YEAR POPULATION

-48,950
+1990 48,950

-50,272(1)
+2000 50,272(1)

-49,652
+2010 49,652

-Originally reported by the U.S. Census Bureau as 49,374.
+(1) Originally reported by the U.S. Census Bureau as 49,374.
 On July 1, 2002, the U.S. Census Bureau granted an appeal by Cuyahoga Falls resulting in the number shown.